tealsnow/comtag/README.md

 ```

 > [!NOTE]
-> Configuration of the what to consider to be the begining of a comment has not been implement as of yet.
+> Configuration of the what to consider to be the beginning of a comment has not been implement as of yet.
-> When done the abiliy to associate comment strings to file types will be available in a config file.
+> When done the ability to associate comment strings to file types will be available in a config file.

 > [!IMPORTANT]
-> Support for "mulitline" comments is not implmented and probably won't be.
+> Support for "mulitline" comments is not implemented and probably won't be.
 > So syntax like `/* @TAG */` and `<!-- @TAG -->` will not work

 ### Examples

 ```
 // @HACK
-# @TODO: implement this thing one day
+# @TODO: Implement this thing one day
 -- @FIXME(ketanr)
 @NOTE(ketanr): This does it that way because I said so